Stock4 Rules

 No more than 1/4″ difference from left to right on wheelbase.
 Zero Tolerance above 1/4″.

-Safety Hubs allowed on GM cars to ensure safety.
+Safety Hubs are recommended on GM cars to ensure safety.

 DOT Treadwear 400 and higher.
 The lowest aspect ratio of 60.
 Tires must be the same size on all four corners.